aetperf/Edsger/docs/source/quickstart.md

 |  3 |      2 |      3 |        1 |

+Note that it is also possible to use a graph with different column names for the tail, head and weight values, but we need then to specify the name mapping, as described in the following.

 ## Dijkstra's Algorithm

 To use Dijkstra's algorithm, you can import the `Dijkstra` class from the `path` module.
 The function takes a graph and a source node as input, and returns the shortest path from the source node to all other nodes in the graph.